Ruqqus-API/api-docs/docs/Create-and-authorize-a-Ruqqus-Application.md

-# Create and authorize a Ruqqus Application using OAuth2
+# Create and authorize a Ruqqus Application
 The OAuth2 authorization flow is used to enable users to authorize third-party applications to access their Ruqqus account without having to provide their login information to the application.

 This page explains how to obtain API application keys, how to prompt a user for authorization, and how to obtain and use access tokens.